Navigating Appellate Procedures: DO APPEALS FROM THE NATIONAL LABOUR COMMISSION REQUIRE LEAVE OF THE COURT OF APPEAL?

 Introduction:

 The recent decision of the Court of Appeal in the case of Union of Industry, Commerce and Finance v.
-Harlequin International (Ghana) Limited Civil Appeal No. H147/23 (‘the Harlequin case’) saw a departure from the Court of Appeal’s previous judgment in the unreported case of Civil Appeal No. H1/42/2021 Dr. Albert Walter Q. Barnor v.
+Harlequin International (Ghana) Limited1 (‘the Harlequin case’) which saw a departure from the Court of Appeal’s previous judgment in the case of Dr. Albert Walter a.
+Barnor v.
 National Trust Holding Co.
-Ltd. (‘Dr. Albert Barnor case’) has sparked debate on the interpretation of the appellate jurisdiction of the Court of Appeal as outlined in the 1992 Constitution.
+Ltd.2 (‘Dr. Albert Barnor case’) has sparked debate on the interpretation of the appellate jurisdiction of the Court of Appeal as outlined in the 1992 Constitution.

 Jurisdiction of the Court of Appeal: